lorextera/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ## Pimcore 12.3.0

+### [General]

 -   Added a new command `pimcore:classes:changes` to list all Class Definition that have been changed.
 This command helps in tracking modifications and can be useful for auditing and version control purposes.
 -   Added possibility to `pimcore:classificationstore:delete-store` to pass `--inactive-only` flag to only delete inactive (soft deleted from UI) classification stores Keys.
 -   Added a thumbnail setting option to use Crop Box (the visible area), instead of Media Box when converting documents via Ghostscript.
+-   Added the possibility to create and share an Asset Grid Configuration across all folders

 ### Deprecations